EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/container-app.md

 * Cluster: The back-end (cluster) within your safe haven on which to run the container.
 Back-end short-names are used in the drop-down list and safe haven-specific back-ends include the text 'tenant' (see [Back-end (cluster) names](../jobs.md#back-end-cluster-names) for more information).
     * **National Safe Haven users**: If you want to use a 'desktop' back-end, then you must select the 'desktop' you have been granted access to.
 * Container/image URL in container registry.
 For example, `ghcr.io/mikej888/hello-tre:1.0`.
-    * The following container URL prefixes are supported: `ghcr.io/`
+See [Container registries](../containers.md#container-registries) for supported container registries.
 * Container registry username.
 * Container registry password/access token.
 An access token with read-only access to the container registry is strongly recommended but a token with read-write access or a password can also be used.
 * Container runner: Container execution tool with which to run container.
 The selected tool must be available on the selected back-end.
 Options are 'podman' or 'apptainer'.